SixSq/old.sixsq.github.com/_posts/2012-01-01-product-slipstream.md

 which allow you to assert that your good ideas and bug fixes can be deployed into production to deliver value to your users.
 SlipStream™ can work on a variety of IaaS clouds.
-We also share some of the knowledge we have amassed in integrating and test systems over the years in the for of patterns.
+We also share some of the knowledge we have amassed in integrating and test systems over the years in the form of patterns.

 Try Me
 ======